Krittichai-k/PM25_Monitor/README.md

 : LCD1602 Display with I2C Module
 -----------------------------------

----

-## 📷 Preview
-(Add image or diagram here)

 ## ⚙️ Features
 - Real-time PM2.5 data monitoring
 - Display data on LCD1602
-- Expandable for Wi-Fi, cloud logging, or mobile alerts

 ## 🚀 How to Use
 1. Connect components according to the wiring diagram